ethereum/web3.py/docs/examples.rst

         This method is detached from any contract instance.

-        This is a stateless method, as opposite to createFilter.
+        This is a stateless method, as opposed to createFilter.
-        It can be safely called against nodes which do not provide eth_newFilter API, like Infura.
+        It can be safely called against nodes which do not provide `eth_newFilter` API, like Infura.
         """

         if from_block is None: